OctopusDeploy/docs/docs/deployment-patterns/elastic-and-transient-environments/cleaning-up-environments.md

 7. Turn the machine off and run a health check.

-In versions prior to **Octopus 2018.1** a separate scheduled task ran periodically and removed machines from Octopus.
-As of **Octopus 2018.1**, machine deletion happens as part of health checks.
+Machine deletion happens as part of health checks.

 :::hint